AstarNetwork/astar-docs/docs/nodes/node-commands.md

             Specify the number of outgoing connections we're trying to maintain [default: 25]

         --parachain-id <PARACHAIN_ID>
-            Id of the parachain this collator collates for [default: 2007]
+            Id of the parachain this collator collates for

         --password <PASSWORD>
             Password used by the keystore.
 This allows appending an extra user-defined secret to the